 What if I have business interruption insurance?
 Keeping your business operating in a fashion that is as close to normal as possible may be crucial to its recovery.
 While business interruption insurance may pay for some of your covered losses, it may be that your only chance of surviving and prospering is to keep serving your customers.
 Insurance claims representatives know from many years of experience in helping businesses recover from disasters that there are some key operational strategies and emergency recovery procedures to follow as you pick up the pieces.

 - When filing a business interruption claim, you should be prepared to show the income the business was generating both before and after the loss.
 Keep detailed records of business activity and the extra expenses of keeping your business operating in a temporary location during the interruption period.
 If you are forced to close down, include expenses that continue during the time that the business is closed, such as advertising and the cost of utilities.

 - If possible, continue conducting business operations as normally as possible, making business decisions as if you had no insurance policy.
-Your customers will likely appreciate your efforts to provide them continuing service.
+Your customers will likely appreciate your efforts to provide them with continuing service.

 - Start a physical inventory as soon as possible.
 It may be required by your insurer.
-The inventory may be taken by you, your employees or a professional inventory service.
+The inventory may be taken by you, your employees, or a professional inventory service.
 Discuss the options with your claims representative and get his or her opinion on the best method, given your circumstances, for you to conduct the post-disaster inventory.

 - Organize your books and records.
 Your insurance company claims representative will need to examine these in order to evaluate the damages.

 - If portions of your inventory are lost or damaged beyond recognition a "book inventory" will be needed to evaluate your loss.
-It is important that any inventory shipments received or sales made after the disaster be documented separately from pre-disaster business.
+It is important that any inventory shipments received or sales made after the disaster be documented separately from the pre-disaster business.

 There are some things that you can do to expedite your business interruption claim: